 Responsibility for the management of safety within the club rests with the Main Committee of the club.
-The immediate responsibility for safety during organised club sailing activities carried out under the auspices of the club will be in accordance with the General Sailing Regulations noted in the club handbook and will require an Officer of the Day (OOD).
+The immediate responsibility for safety during organised club sailing activities carried out under the auspices of the club will be the Officer of the Day (OOD).
+The officer of the day is the person appointed to that position for the day by the Sailing Committee, in the absence of such an appointment it is the helm of the safety boat operating on the day.